Injury Attorneys | Restoring LivesTM

 How can you tell if your worsening condition is merely unfortunate, or the result of negligent care?
-It’s not always easy to tell, which is why most experienced medical malpractice attorneys rely on medical experts to help determine whether your physician breached his or her duty of care.
+It’s not always easy to tell, which is why most experienced medical malpractice attorneys rely on medical experts to help determine whether your physician breached their duty of care.

-What is this “duty of care,” exactly?
-Doctors, nurses and other medical professionals have a duty to their patients to provide the level of care that any competent, similarly trained practitioner would give in the same situation.
+Doctors, nurses, and other medical professionals have a duty to their patients to provide the level of care that any competent, similarly-trained practitioner would give in the same situation.
 When a medical caregiver fails to do so, the patient may have a strong medical malpractice case.

-For example, if a patient awakes from surgery and finds he or she is unexpectedly paralyzed, most competent surgeons would order immediate X-ray or other diagnostic procedures to determine the problem.
-In a recent case of ours, this happened and the surgeon waited several days to order X-rays—a clear breach of the doctor’s duty of care to our client.
+For example, if a patient awakes from surgery and finds they are unexpectedly paralyzed, most competent surgeons would order an immediate X-ray or other diagnostic procedures to determine the problem.
+In a recent case of ours, the surgeon waited several days to order X-rays—a clear breach of the doctor’s duty of care to our client.

-Some illnesses are untreatable.
+Some illnesses are not treatable.
 If a doctor correctly diagnoses you and current medical technology simply has no effective cure or treatment, that’s unfortunate, but unavoidable.
 The key to a malpractice case is whether the physician has provided adequate care.

 Similarly, if a patient’s condition worsens while under appropriate care, there’s not likely to be a strong case for medical malpractice.